chrisbpawsey/hpc-intro/_episodes/00-why-hpc.md

 HPC.
 In this lesson, we will usually use the terminology HPC but it is useful to define these terms a little bit more in case you come across them in future.

 * **High Performance Computing (HPC).** Computing resources that allow people to solve their problems faster or treat larger problems than they would be able to using standard computing resources (e.g. a laptop, desktop or workstation).
 Usually implies some sort of *parallel computing*.
 * **Parallel Computing.** The use of computing resources in parallel to speed up computation or treat larger computational problems.
 * **Supercomputer.** Typically used to describe a very large HPC resource such as those found on the [Top500](http://www.top500.org) list.
+Often uses the same technology as *compute clusters* but at a larger scale.
+* **Compute Cluster.** Typically used to describe a smaller HPC resource than those referred to as *supercomputers*.
+Usually use exactly the same technology as supercomputers but on a smaller scale.
 * **High Throughput Computing (HTC).** A subset of parallel computing where computing resources are used in parallel on many independent sub-tasks to increase the rate at which computation can be performed.
 For example, varying an imput parameter (or input data) to a computation and running many copies simultaneously.
 * **Cloud Computing.** Using remote computing resources *on demand*.
 Often associated with using public cloud computing resources provided by large internet corporations.

+All of the topics covered in this lesson will be useful no matter which type of resource you are planning to use and in which way.

 > ## HPC is parallel computing
 > Although HPC systems often have slightly more powerful processors, more memory and